Meeting Guidelines for Members

-Board meetings are scheduled regularly (typically a Tuesday each month) and the schedule of meeting dates is communicated to the Members in a timely manner.
-Meeting attendees typically gather shortly before 7:00pm, with the meeting beginning promptly at 7:00pm.
+Board meetings are scheduled regularly (typically monthly) and the schedule of meeting dates is communicated to the Members in a timely manner.
+Meeting attendees typically gather shortly before the start time, with the meeting beginning promptly at the posted time.

 Board meetings are attended by all Directors and Officers who are able.
 Members and invited guests of the Board may also attend.
 Meetings are not open to the general public (i.e., non-Members).

 All attendees must identify themselves when meeting attendance is taken.

 Attendees who are not invited guests of the Board must be Members in current standing and supply the Board with their name.

 Attendees may observe the meeting, but participation is limited to specific agenda items and at the discretion of the Chair.

 Attendees may be required to leave when the Board enters Closed Session (aka Executive Session) for the purpose of discussing personnel, legal, financial, real estate, or other confidential or sensitive matters.
 Attendees may rejoin the meeting when the Closed Session is concluded.

 Attendees who are disruptive may be required to leave at the discretion of the President.

 Members may present issues to the Board.